pryv/lib-java/README.md

 ## Examples

-### ExampleApp
+### Java Demo App

-This is a Java demo JavaFX Application.
+This is a Java demo JavaFX Application located in the examples/JavaApp/JavaApp subdirectory.

+- `mvn package` to generate the executable JAR.

+- `java -jar target/JavaApp-1.0-SNAPSHOT-jar-with-dependencies` to run the JAR.

 ## License